 WMIX Vs Goverlan

-Goverlan and WMIX
+Goverlan Reach and WMIX-WMI Explorer

 This is a quick start tutorial to demonstrate the basic functionality of WMIX.
 This tutorial will show you how to query and modify object information, how to generate reports on the fly, and how to execute configuration tasks on an object.